jldimond/Coral-CpG-ratio-MS/methods.md

 ######*Stylophora pistillata*

-The file Spist.fasta is a *Stylophora pistillata* transcriptome [downloaded](http://data.centrescientifique.mc/Data/454Isotigs.fas.zip) on 2/19/2015.
+The *Stylophora pistillata* transcriptome was [downloaded](http://data.centrescientifique.mc/Data/454Isotigs.fas.zip) on 2/19/2015.
 This transcriptome was featured in an article by \cite{24551124}.
-The transcriptome consists of 15,052 contigs and was developed from adult coral tissue, but the authors determined that only approximately 2.5% of the sequences mapped exclusively to the *Symbiodinium* genome.
+The transcriptome consists of 15,052 contigs and was developed from adult coral tissue with symbionts, but the authors determined that only approximately 2.5% of the sequences mapped exclusively to the *Symbiodinium* genome.
 Thus, the vast majority of transcripts are coral transcripts.

 _**Transcriptome annotation**_